browserengineering/book/book/scheduling.md

 Games can upload hyper-optimized code and pre-rendered data to the CPU and GPU memory when they start.
 Browsers, on the other hand, need to handle arbitrary web pages, and can't spend much time optimizing anything.
-This makes for a very different set of tradeoffs, and is why browsers often feel less fancy and smooth than games.
+This makes for a very different set of trade-offs, and is why browsers often feel less fancy and smooth than games.

 :::